uazhlt-ms-program/technical-tutorial-wmsun/index.md

 # Customized Named Entity Recognition (NER) using SpaCy
 ### A brief tutorial for beginners like me!

+In this tutorial, I want to share what I have learned and apply what I have learned into a specific task, customized Named Entity Recognition (NER) using SpaCy.

 You can use the [editor on GitHub](https://github.com/uazhlt-ms-program/technical-tutorial-wmsun/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.